LeoBlanchette/the_70_books/copied_texts/2-esdras/2-esdras.md

 **[5:18]** Up then, and eat bread, and forsake us not, as the shepherd that leaveth his flock in the hands of cruel wolves.

-**[5:19]** Then said I unto him, Go thy ways from me, and come not nigh me.
+**[5:19]** Then said I unto him, Go thy ways from me, and come not nigh to me.
 And he heard what I said, and went from me.

 **[5:20]** And so I fasted seven days, mourning and weeping, like as Uriel the angel commanded me.